LifestreamX/contact-manager-front/README.md

 TODO:
-- relationship doesn't show in view screen
-- fix edit screen
-- when in edit screen, can't edit phone number, can only type a whole new number

 - clicking edit brings up the last profile instead of the one u just clicked

-- relationship shows as a number in edit screen after u create a new -  contact. if you edit then add a relationship again, it saves properly.
+- relationship shows as a number in edit screen after u create a new contact. if you edit then add a relationship again, it saves properly.

 - change relationship to ethicity options

 - responsive